davidbenicek/raytracer/front_end/README.md

 * To run tests simply make sure you have previously ran the code as discribed above
 * Run the `npm test` command

+If you wish to see a comprehensive coverage report for the fron end files, run `npm run coverage`.
+This will create a new folder in the directory called coverage, /coverage/index.html will show you a graphical view of all tested files.